Kurseong Tourist Places & Local Tours

 The museum houses many treasures, historical artifacts and exhibits of the Darjeeling Himalayan Railway, how the toy train was created to overcome the steep mountain gradients, pictures of the loops & engines, and parts of the original rails as well as machinery and accessories used to set up the tracks.
 For more information about the museum, visit Darjeeling Himalayan Railway Museum

-and refer to the section under Route #3.
+and refer to the section under 'Passenger Toy Train Services'.

 Trekking in Kurseong area